GoogleCloudPlatform/inspec-gcp-cis-benchmark/walkthrough.md

 Test Summary: 107 successful, 88 failures, 7 skipped
 ```

-You can scroll up to see the details of passing and failing tests.
+You can scroll up to see the details of passing and failing controls.

 To scan another project, press the Previous button and select a different project.